kwpeters/VSAirliner/README.md

 This project is configured to launch Visual Studio when debugging.
 In that instance, I have been assigning the current command to the `Ctrl+Num 0` keyboard shortcut.

+If you notice that changes are not showing up when debugging this extension, try resetting the experimental instance.
+To do this, run the following shortcut:

+Start menu > Visual Studio 2022 > Reset the Visual Studio 2022 Experimental Instance LTSC 17.2